 Your advisor need not be a faculty associate of CALC if you pursue the gerontology minor.
 To earn a dual-title PhD in gerontology and a related discipline, however your advisor or co-advisor must be a faculty associate.
 In addition, your dissertation committee must include at least one member from another department.

 CALC funds part of the travel expenses to attend the Gerontological Society of America’s Annual Meeting each November for those students who help staff our booth in the exhibit hall.
+Occasionally, funds are made available for summer research workshops and conferences.

 The courses approved for the gerontology program are listed here.
 Please note that some are unconditionally approved and another group is dependent on content and instructor.
 A third group requires a student petition.